15MiConroy/Real-Estate-On-the-Lake/README.md

 Then I can query on 5000 records.
 I tested all of this using postman and it worked!
 Max amount of records I can get out is currently 5k.
 So I will need to find a way to query the rest in a systematic way.

 I may or may not have gotten the request to work via python.
 Need to revisit once I have had some sleep :P

+The overall goal of this project is to showcase data science skills:
+- Data Mining
+- Data Cleansing
+- Data Analysis
+- Data Visualization
+- Data Modeling
+- Machine Learning
+- etc.